libretro/libretro-database/README.md

 # Libretro Database

 The github repository for databases used by RetroArch.
+The repository contains several different kinds of files: game information databases that are compiled into `.rdb` files used by RetroArch, cheat code files, and admin/management scripts and files.

 ## Overview

-#### RetroArch's Usage of the Database
+### RetroArch's Usage of the Database

 Libretro databases allow RetroArch to provide several catalogging functions: